Category: Archive of Australian Alternative Comics

 Kirrily Schell

-The notion of collecting comic art was fairly new in Australia at the time.
+The notion of collecting comics art is a recent but growing trend in Australia.
 This exhibition offered 50 works ranging from the mainstream to the the avant-garde, from 44 artists representing every State of Australia except the Northern Territory.
 Some of the cover art was displayed on the gallery’s website.

 Exhibition installation view.
 (Photo by Louise Graber)